franciscolobo/KOMODO2/README.md

 annotation_ID_N   annotation_ID_description
 ```

-KOMODO2 can treat each identifier as its own description, saving the work from
+CALANGO can treat each identifier as its own description, saving the work from
 preparing an ontology that isn't natively supported.
 For that, specify no
 ontology file and set the ontology parameter as "other" ("ontology = other").

-## SETTING UP KOMODO2 PARAMETERS
+## SETTING UP CALANGO PARAMETERS

-KOMODO2's parameters are listed in the documentation of `run_KOMODO2()`, as well as
+CALANGO's parameters are listed in the documentation of `run_CALANGO()`, as well as
 in the template file provided (`./data_files/parameters.txt`).
 They are, for the current version:

 - annotation.files.dir (required, string) - Folder where annotation files are located.